menu

 Of important note, St. Augustine Beach is also a city of artists.
 St. Augustine Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape St. Augustine Beach’s character.

-St. Augustine Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about St. Augustine Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call St. Augustine Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Augustine Beach residents report their race to be White, followed by Asian.
 Important ancestries of people in St. Augustine Beach include German, Irish, English, Italian, and French.

 The most common language spoken in St. Augustine Beach is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include German/Yiddish and Italian.

 Real Estate in Popular St. Augustine Beach Neighborhoods